 What’s New

-The Draft 2025-2034 CNHRPC Transportation Improvement Program (TIP) was approved by the CNHRPC Technical Advisory Committee (TAC) at their March 24 meeting, and recommended for consideration for adoption by the CNHRPC Full Commission at their meeting on March 30th.
+The 2025-2034 CNRPC Transportation Improvement Program (TIP) was approved by the CNHRPC Technical Advisory Committee (TAC) on March 24th and by the CNHRPC Full Commission at their meeting on March 30th.

 The TIP is a culmination of work beginning in July of 2022 seeking confirmation of continued support for transportation projects in the current 2023-2032 NHDOT Ten Year Plan, and soliciting new projects for consideration in the upcoming 2025-2034 Ten Year Plan.
 Several new potential projects were proposed by CNHRPC communities, which were subsequently evaluated scored by the TAC over the course of the summer and fall.
-These projects and proposed funding allocations are described in the Draft TIP document.
+These projects and proposed funding allocations are described in the Draft TIP document and were forwarded to NHDOT on March 31st.

 Questions and comments can be directed to Craig Tufts at ctufts@cnhrpc.org or Mike Tardiff at mtardiff@cnhrpc.org, or by reaching us at 603 226 6020.